Basics

 Using the Node.js REPL

-The Node.js REPL (Read-Eval-Print Loop) is an interactive shell that allows you to execute JavaScript code line-by-line.
-It's useful for testing small code snippets and debugging.
+The Node.js REPL (Read-Eval-Print Loop) is an interactive shell that can be used to execute JavaScript code line by line.
+To start the REPL, simply type node

-After entering the REPL, you can type JavaScript code directly.
-For example, to print a message:
+Once in the REPL, you can enter JavaScript commands directly.
+For example:

 Conclusion